-Measuring user engagement
+Big data in mobile gaming: Measuring user engagement

-With the help of self-service BI tools, gaming companies can better understand and track user behavior during different game levels and make sure that a particular level is not to difficult for those users.
-When insights on gameplay and interactions are extracted, game developers could update particular levels so that users are not stuck anywhere and are moving forward through the game.
+With the help of self-service BI tools, gaming companies can better understand and track user behavior during different game levels and make sure that a particular level is not too difficult for them.
+When insights on gameplay and interactions are extracted, game developers should update particular levels so that users are not stuck anywhere and are moving forward through the game.

-Business Intelligence (BI) in mobile gaming (Tableau, Looker and Google Data Studio)
+Business Intelligence (BI) in mobile gaming (Tableau, Looker, and Google Data Studio)

 There are plenty of business intelligence services available on the market.
 All tools have similar functionalities and give an opportunity to end-users to analyze collected data without having programming knowledge.
 However, in the gaming industry, most companies chose Tableau, Looker, or Google Data Studio (GDS) because of their compatibility with big data sets, data lake architectures, and data warehouses.